Lolfosjo/BetterGenerator/README.md

 - Easy creation of **unlimited** new biomes and more (BiomeRegistry.php)
 - Old Caves (Are performance intensive and not very good, optional)
 - Adds some Vanilla Blocks (Firefly Bush, Bush)
+- Ore generation (unfinished and buggy with caves but implemented, fix soon)